InnerSourceCommons/InnerSourceLearningPath/trusted-committer/trusted-committer-script.md

 explain the risks of launching before we were ready and to convince them to delay the introduction for a couple of days.
-These were difficult conversations but they were necessary to protect the community from the backlash we would have gotten, if our system would have performed suboptimally in the market.
+These were difficult conversations but they were necessary to protect the community from the backlash we would have gotten, if our system would have performed sub-optimally in the market.
 Because a successful market introduction really was the goal we were all striving towards and taking that away would have been a huge blow to the communities motivation.